 Native advertising is an effective way for your brand to capture attention and build relevance.
-By definition, native advertising refers to content in an online publication that resembles the publication’s editorial content, but is paid for by an advertiser.
-The goal is ultimately to promote the advertiser’s product, without blatantly showing a banner ad advertising that product or service.
-The key to success is to fit your content seamlessly in the environment it appears in, without disrupting the user experience, but instead adding value to it.
+By definition, native advertising refers to content in an online publication that appears similar to the publication’s main content, but is paid for by an advertiser.
+The goal is ultimately to promote the advertiser’s products or services, without blatantly showing a banner advertisement for that product or service.
+The key to success is to fit your content seamlessly in the environment it appears in, without disrupting the user experience, and instead, adding value to it.

-Sounds simple enough, right?
-But how do we make that happen?
-The following guide offers some best practices to help marketers create and implement successful native ad campaigns to build their brand and reach the people that matter most.
+It sounds simple enough, but how do we make that happen?
+The following guide offers some best practices to help marketers create and implement successful native ad campaigns to build their brand and reach the people who matter most.

-The goal is to push a user to a strong piece of content that will capture the user’s attention.
+The goal is to push a user to a strong piece of content that will capture his or her attention.
 For that reason, native is useful for prospecting and promoting content.
-Rather than driving your audience to a product page with a sales pitch, engaging your audience has the potential to drive longer-term positive impacts.
+Rather than driving your audience to a product page with a sales pitch, engaging your audience has the potential to drive longer-term positive results.

-Native programmatic ads offer many of the same benefits of traditional programmatic advertising: automated media buying, effective targeting and audience insights to improve future optimization.
+Native programmatic ads offer many of the same benefits as traditional programmatic advertising — automated media buying, effective targeting, and audience insights to improve future optimization.